sandravrdoljak/dfir-compendium.github.io/content/about.md

 toc: false
 ---

 Thanks for stopping by!
-This is the Forensic Analysis Compendium, your go-to resource for navigating the digital forensics on Windows, macOS, and Linux systems.
+This is the Digital Forensic & Incident Response Compendium.
+The go-to resource for navigating the digital forensics on Windows, macOS, and Linux systems.

 ## The Heart of the Matter

-In our digital age, cyber threats are everywhere, and unfortunately, malware has become a common headache for many.
+In our digital age, cyber threats are everywhere, and unfortunately, malware has become a common problem for many.
 Whether you're a professional in the field, a student, or just someone trying to secure their digital space, understanding how to respond to these threats is crucial.
 That’s where forensic analysis comes into play, and it’s exactly what this project focuses on.

 ## Why This Site Matters